 Just $5,000 for a week’s work.
-Move in, act like a security guard and check all entrances and exits, and all rooms that had windows to the outside every four or so hours, particularly at night.
+Move-in, act as a security guard, and check all entrances and exits, and all rooms that had windows to the outside every four or so hours, particularly at night.

 The owner freely admitted he was a cheapskate.

-But fir someone like me, the $5,000 was a lot of money and would help pay beck everyone I owed money to.
+But for someone like me, the $5,000 was a lot of money and would help pay beck everyone I owed money to.